US shakes off shocking loss, advances to Women's Gold Cup semis with a 3-0 win over Colombia

 The loss to Mexico highlighted the steady decline in results for this longtime world soccer power in the past few years, including a bronze medal at the Tokyo Olympics and a Round-of-16 exit from last year’s World Cup.
 But this victory showed the current Americans still have enough talent and athleticism to turn even a tough matchup into a comfortable win — particularly when their young stars have the chance to flourish.

+Interim coach Twila Kilgore said the U.S. has plenty of experience in maintaining the steady focus needed to win tournaments, even if it hasn’t happened as much lately.

+“We genuinely didn’t do anything different than we do every day, and that’s the key to being part of this program,” Kilgore said of the week’s preparation.
+“It was about regrouping from a tough moment and just identifying some things we have to fix. … It was a tough battle.
+Perhaps we could have scored a few more goals, but the job was to advance, and we did that.
+We’re ready to take a step down to San Diego and keep it moving.”

-The impressive first-half offensive attack was highlighted by Shaw, the Americans’ 19-year-old emerging star.
+Shaw, the Americans’ 19-year-old emerging star, highlighted the first-half offensive attack.
 When she scored on a sharp pass from fellow youngster Trinity Rodman, she joined Shannon Boxx as the only players in U.S. history to score in each of their first three international starts.

+“I just know if I put myself in places to score, my teammates are going to give me the opportunity,” Shaw said.
+“And that’s what happened.”

 A loud crowd supported the U.S.’ efforts to get back on track in Angel City FC’s home stadium just south of downtown Los Angeles, and its team was awarded an early penalty when Jorelyn Carabali took down a sprinting Alex Morgan in the 10th minute.
 Horan stutter-stepped before burying it for her second penalty conversion of the Gold Cup.